+Figure 3.2 – Standard ENC and new HD ENC cell – comparison

 Cell Size

 An ENC dataset containing HD bathymetric data should contain no more than 5 Megabytes of data.
 Appropriate scheming of the area of interest, for instance consideration of multiple cells in lieu of a single large sized cell, should be considered; particularly if it is considered important that the 5 Megabyte data limit is to be retained.